kubernetes-sigs/cluster-api-operator/docs/book/src/03_topics/02_configuration/01_air-gapped-environtment.md

    - Manually fetch and store a helm chart for the operator.
    - Provide image overrides for the operator from an accessible image repository.
 2. Configure providers for an air-gapped environment:
-   - Provide fetch configuration for each provider from an accessible location: e.g., an OCI artifact, internal Github/Gitlab repository URL or from pre-created ConfigMaps within the cluster.
+   - Provide fetch configuration for each provider from an accessible location: e.g., an OCI artifact, internal GitHub/GitLab repository URL or from pre-created ConfigMaps within the cluster.
    - Provide image overrides for each provider to pull images from an accessible image repository.

+Please note that the operator generates a list of metadata versions from the ConfigMaps by the provider selector based (in priority) on:
+- Value in the `provider.cluster.x-k8s.io/version` label
+- Its name (see usage example below)

 **Example Usage:**